matnoel/EasyFEA/README.md

 3. Thermal (stationary and transient) - Examples in `/codes/Thermal`.
 4. Damage (quasi-static phase field) - Examples in `/codes/PhaseField`.

-For each simulation, users are required to build a mesh and a model.
-Once the simulation is set up, you can easily define boundary conditions, solve the problem, and visualize the results.
+For each simulation, users must build a mesh and a model.
+Once the simulation has been set up, you can easily define the boundary conditions, solve the problem and visualize the results.

 ## Installation

 ### Step 1 - Install Python Libraries:

-Ensure that you have Python version 3.9 to 3.12 installed.
+Make sure that your python version is between 3.9 and 3.11

 The following libraries are required:

 - `numpy`
 - `scipy`